Elton John Band: Career

-In February 1975, the non-album single "Philadelphia Freedom" was credited to The Elton John Band, along with the single's B-side "I Saw Her Standing There" (recorded live with John Lennon at Madison Square Garden) and the band's 1974 cover of "Lucy in the Sky with Diamonds" (which also featured Lennon on backing vocals and guitar).
+In February 1975, the non-album single "Philadelphia Freedom" was credited to the Elton John Band, along with the single's B-side "I Saw Her Standing There" (recorded live with John Lennon at Madison Square Garden) and the band's 1974 cover of "Lucy in the Sky with Diamonds" (which also featured Lennon on backing vocals and guitar).
 After the release of Captain Fantastic and the Brown Dirt Cowboy, Murray and Olsson were released from the band because John wanted to achieve a different sound.
 He added several new musicians to the band's lineup, including Kenny Passarelli, Caleb Quaye, James Newton Howard, and Cindy Bullens, who first appeared together on disc with John on the album Rock of the Westies, but all left the band by either the late 1970s or early 1980s respectively.
 In 1979, John and Cooper toured Israel and the USSR as a duo, which proved successful.
 They also performed concerts together a total of 234 times in ten of the years between 1977 and 2012.Murray and Olsson rejoined the band in 1980, starting with 21 at 33.
 He and Olsson backed John during his landmark concert in New York City's Central Park before more than 400,000 fans on the Great Lawn on 13 September 1980, and appeared on The Fox in 1981.
 Murray went on to contribute all the bass tracks on Jump Up! in 1982, and joined Olsson and Johnstone for the Jump Up!
 Tour, followed by albums and tours for Too Low for Zero (1983) and Breaking Hearts (1984), and Reg Strikes Back (1988).
 New musicians that joined the band around this time include Richie Zito, Tim Renwick, Fred Mandel, Charlie Morgan, David Paton, Helena Springs, Jody Linscott, Jonathan Moffett, and Guy Babylon.
 Of these new musicians, Babylon remained a member of the band for the longest amount of the time, being in the group from 1988 until his death in 2009, whereas the other members left at some point before the end of the 1980s.Murray died in 1992, having suffered a stroke after battling skin cancer for a number of years.
 According to Murray's obituary, that March, John and his band performed two tribute concerts at the Grand Ole Opry to raise money to support Murray's family.
 New musicians that joined the band in the 1990s included Bob Birch (who remained in the band until his death in 2012) and John Jorgenson (who left the band in 2000).
-John and his band toured with fellow pianist and musician Billy Joel in 1994, 1995, 1998, 2001, 2002, 2003, 2009, and 2010.
+John and his band toured with fellow singer, songwriter and pianist Billy Joel in 1994, 1995, 1998, 2001, 2002, 2003, 2009, and 2010 for the Face To Face tours.
 John Mahon joined the band in 1997, and Kim Bullard and Matt Bissonette joined the band in 2009 and 2012 respectively.
 John, Olsson, Johnstone and Cooper are the only members left from the band's classic lineup in the early 1970s.
-In 2016, this lineup of the band joined John for the Wonderful Crazy Night tour, and two years later joined John for the ongoing Farewell Yellow Brick Road concert tour, which is intended to be John and his band's final tour consisting of more than 300 concerts worldwide.
+In 2016, this lineup of the band joined John for the Wonderful Crazy Night tour, and two years later for the Farewell Yellow Brick Road concert tour, which was John and his band's final tour consisting of more than 300 concerts worldwide.